BIH-CEI/rarelink/docs/_build/html/_sources/background/ontologies.rst.txt

 +--------------------------+----------------------------------------------------+

-.. list-table:: Example Table
+.. list-table:: Ontologies Used in RareLink
    :header-rows: 1
-   :width: 100px
+   :width: 50px

    * - Name
      - Description